Financial Aid

 There are four categories of professional judgments.

 - The first category is called a Special Circumstance.
-This is when the family has experienced a financial situation that justifies an adjustment to FAFSA data that affects the Expected Family Contribution (EFC) calculation or data elements in the Financial Aid Cost of Attendance.
+This is when the family has experienced a financial situation that justifies an adjustment to FAFSA data that affects the Student Aid Index (SAI) calculation or data elements in the Financial Aid Cost of Attendance.
 For example, since the FAFSA is based on prior-prior year income, families may experience a significant loss of income in the following year due to an extenuating circumstance.

 - The second category is called an Unusual Circumstance.
 An Unusual Circumstance is specifically for students that are unable to include parental information on the FAFSA due to parental abuse, neglect, abandonment, incarceration, or institutionalization.
 This circumstance allows financial aid administrators to update a student’s dependency status based on explained and documentable circumstances.
 It is more commonly referred to as a dependency override.